 Flavor of Jacksonville is Gateway’s annual fundraising event showcasing the diversity of Jacksonville’s culinary scene.

 Proceeds raised from this event will help support Gateway’s second phase of the capital campaign that will include renovations of three older buildings containing 108 rooms used for recovery housing.
 Forty of the 108 rooms will be designated as Transitional Recovery Housing with Supportive Services.
-This much needed housing will serve up to 80 new individuals, or mothers/fathers with children, when completed in fall 2017.
+This much needed housing will serve up to 80 new individuals, or mothers/fathers with children, when completed in Summer 2019.

 We hope you will join us for an exciting evening of food and entertainment!
 Attire for the event is casual.

 For questions regarding sponsorship opportunities, please contact Katie Kilpatrick at (904) 387-4661 ext.
 1033 or email email@example.com.